 Windows 8 Metro requirements

-Windows 8 a introduced a new user interfaceThe User Web Tool is the web user interface.
+Windows 8 introduced a new user interfaceThe User Web Tool is the web user interface.
 It provide a range of services for users, including a summary of usage and balance history, a list of the shared accounts that the user can use for printing, the current costs for printing usage, ability to add balance by using a TopUp/Pre-Paid Card or an external payment system (when using the payment gateway module), transfer funds to other users, view a history of balance transactions, view a list of the user's recent printing, and view print jobs pending release (when using a Release Station). called Metro.
 It has a tile based start screen or runs one application at a time.
 This user interface is also known as the "Windows 8-style UI".

-When the Windows 8 user interface is in Metro mode, Windows Desktop applications are not visible.
-This includes notifications such as the PaperCut Client popup.
-Therefore the Client popup could be missed.
+When the Windows 8 user interface is in Metro mode, Windows desktop applications are not visible.
+This includes notifications, such as, the PaperCut Client popup.
+Therefore, the Client popup could be missed.

-With the Toast notification, users working in metro mode are notified of all PaperCut activities that require their attention in Desktop mode.
+With the Toast notification, users working in Metro mode are notified of all PaperCut activities that require their attention in Desktop mode.

 Deployment on Mac OS X